How to factory reset Mac software

 Mac applications can be reset.
 Restoring them to the most recent developer version should restore an app to working order.
 In this article, we cover a few ways you can do that.

-Note: If you are having regular difficulties with more than one app, then it could be a symptom of a more serious problem.
-It is worth looking at ways to clear out junk, unused apps, delete cache files, and run maintenance scripts.
-CleanMyMac X can take care of all of that, and it can take minutes to get your Mac running as good as new, instead of tackling the task manually, which could take hours.
+Note: If you are having regular difficulties with more than one app, then it could be a symptom of a more severe problem.
+It is worth looking at ways to clear out the junk, and unused apps, delete cache files and run maintenance scripts.
+CleanMyMac X can take care of all of that, and it takes less than a minute to get your Mac running again instead of tackling manually, which could take hours.

 How to reset Mac apps: The manual way

 Restoring an individual app to factory settings shouldn’t take too long.
 Providing you know what you’re looking for.

 Firstly, you need to go to your Mac’s Library Folder.
 The Library Folder is where macOS applications store everything related to an app, including settings and cache files.
-However, unless you are a regular Mac power user, this folder is hidden by default.
-Why is that?
-You might ask.
-It is far too easy to break apps in this folder, so Apple and app developers don’t want everyone wandering around breaking things by mistake.
+However, this folder is hidden by default.
+Apple and app developers did that to protect your system from unnecessary system changes.

-3. Search for the apps name.
-Don’t put any spaces in the name, even if that is how it appears on your Mac.
+- Search for the app's name.
+Don’t put any spaces in the title, even if that is how it appears on your Mac.
 This search should show up a lot of results.
 Most of them aren't going to be relevant, so some judgment is needed here.
 Most apps start with the developer's name, e.g., “Firefox.” or “com.name of developer-mac”, but it depends on how an application was organized and labeled when released.

 - Find every folder related to that application and get ready to delete them all, except for the app itself.
-That way, it will restore to default settings, while leaving the app in place.
-Essentially, this is a workaround for deleting an app and downloading; except when you do that it doesn't always work because the folders and settings for that app are still in your Mac.
+That way, it will restore to default settings while leaving the app in place.
+Essentially, this is a workaround for deleting an app and downloading it.
+Except when you do that, you'll still have folders and settings for that app sitting around your Mac.

-5. Keep an eye on the files you’ve found, making sure not to delete app settings that have nothing to do with the app.
-Delete the relevant files, delete them and then restart the application once you’ve found the suitable files.
-If you’ve done it the right way, you will need to login again and it will be working well.
+Keep an eye on the files you’ve found, making sure not to delete app settings that have nothing to do with the app.
+Delete the relevant files and restart the application once you’ve found the suitable files.
+If you’ve done it the right way, it should be working as it used to after you log in again.

-Another way to restore an app is to remove to trash and download it again, providing you can clear out folders connected to the app, otherwise there is a risk the new version won’t work.
+Another way to restore the app is to remove from the trash and download it again, providing you can clear out folders connected to the app.
+Otherwise, there is a risk the new version won’t work.
 Before deleting an app, make sure you are running the latest version.
 It could be that your app isn’t working well because it needs an update.

-How to reset Mac software: The easy way
+How to reset Mac software: The quick & easy way